nats-io/nats-site/content/blog/jeststream-eventual-consistency.md

 With classing CRUD system, you write on your database, you query it directly with trust.

-How can I delegate the job and be sure that it’ll be done or that I get an error if it can’t be done ?
+How can I delegate the job and be sure that it’ll be done or that I get an error if it can’t be done?
 Let’s dive into use cases and tactics where I can get the same trust using NATS JetStream.

 ## Their could be only one